Doctor Death: Seeker of Souls: Release

+The film was released on October 1973 and was received as a camp, low-budget horror film with an over-the-top, quirky tone that emphasises graphic special effects and memorable, gruesome moments rather than genuine scares.
+Reviewers often draw attention to its unusual scenes and note the appearance of Moe Howard from The Three Stooges in one of his final roles.

 Home media

 The film was released on DVD by Cinerama on January 26, 2010.

 Reception

 Ian Jane from DVD Talk gave the film a positive review, writing, "Doctor Death is a whole lot of fun.
 It's campy and spends much of its running time with tongue placed firmly in cheek but Considine's performance is great and as predictable as the whole thing might be, it's ridiculously entertaining."
 Andrew Pragasam from The Spinning Image awarded the film 4/10 stars, calling it "trashy nonsense".
 TV Guide gave the film 1/5 stars, writing "Overall, this is a pretty bad effort, but camp fans may get some satisfaction from the cameo appearances by former Stooge Moe Howard and TV horror host Larry "Seymour" Vincent."